 You need a unique, targeted cover letter to complement every resume you send.
 An effective cover letter communicates to an employer what specific skills and experience you would bring to their specific position.
 A cover letter should always demonstrate to an employer why you’re interested in their organization.
 You can refer to some of the items on your resume when writing your cover letter, but the letter should not be a restatement of the entire resume.

 Cover letters should be different for every position to which you apply.
-A good cover letter will use the strong communication skills you developed through your liberal arts education to make your case to employers that you have the skills that they are seeking.
+A good cover letter will use the strong communication skills you developed through your education to make your case to employers that you have the skills that they are seeking.
 Cover letters take a good deal of thought and time to achieve the right level of professionalism and confidence that will appeal to employers.

 Create a strong cover letter

 If you follow the guidelines and view the samples in this Cover Letter Guide (via JobSearch.com), you should be able to create a good cover letter.
 But don’t be afraid to ask for help in the Career Center!
 You can also to give it to a Career Services adviser or a trusted friend for review.
 It’s always better to have another pair of eyes look over your writing before you send it out.

 Here are some tips and ideas for navigating your interview with ease and confidence.

 - Do your research and learn everything you can about the organization.
 Read their website to see how they talk about themselves.
 Google them to see if there’s news about them.
 Talk to current or past employers to get the inside perspective.

 - Anticipate questions they may ask.
 Look carefully at the position description for clues about the types of questions they’re likely to ask.